Luk4s-O/openPKMS/Mercator projection map orientation.md

 1 min. = 60 sec. - measure of angle
 1 knot = 1 Nm/hour - measure of speed

-Due to the scaling of the projection, the horizontal scale is different than the vertical one - use the y axis to determine a distance in Nm after measuring a distance in
+Due to the scaling of the projection, the horizontal scale is different than the vertical one - use the y axis to determine a distance in Nm after measuring a distance with a compass